Probation Period

 The probation period is being offered by almost all companies, private or government for ages.
 It is primarily because of the advantages it returns after the completion of this fixed trial period.
 This section throws light on the benefits that it provides for employees as well as employers.

-The probationary period involves setting specific performance and behavior expectations.
-These expectations serve as a roadmap for the employee to understand what is required of them at work.
-It gives them a structure on how to set their growth curve according to the expectations.
+• Establishes Clear Expectations: The probationary period involves setting specific performance and behavior expectations that serve as a roadmap for employees to understand their role requirements and growth trajectory.

 Is the probation period considered experience?